Okay, I iron my jeans. So sue me.

 Thank you, baby savior.
-Summer tossing her cookies in the car was the last damn thing he needed tonight!
+Summer tossing her cookies in the car was the last damn thing he needed tonight.
 “Yeah, that’s a good idea.
 I’ll wake you when it’s time.
 Buckle up first, okay?”

 “Mm’kay…” After strapping herself in, she nestled against Frankie’s shoulder and closed her eyes.
 Lulled by the hum of the engine, she was soon snoring softly.

 As he continued driving, Julian realized that Frankie’s directions were leading them into the seedy part of town.
-Southside East, an area where the good citizens of Mount Pollard could safely go slumming during the day but avoided like the clap after sundown.
+Southside East, an area where the good citizens of Mount Pollard could safely go slumming during the day yet avoided like the clap after sundown.
 It wasn’t a neighborhood where a single young woman should live alone.

-Did she live alone?
-Julian wondered.
+Did she live alone, Julian wondered?
 Was she single?
 Then he wondered why he was even wondering.